Toku11/Backhoe-detect-transfer-learning/README.md

 ``` bash
 ln -s /usr/local/lib/python2.7/site-packages/cv2.so ~/miniconda2/envs/Skycatch1/lib/python2.7/cv2.so
 ```
-In models/research/object_detection, I have created an algorithm named object_detection_video_opencv.py, run it with:
+In models/research/object_detection, there is an algorithm named object_detection_video_opencv.py, run it with:

 ``` bash
 # From Skycatch/models/research/object_detection